 By following a course leading to the award of a Master’s degree at UTC, you will approach with internationally renowned lecturers-cum-research scientists the major scientific problems that impact our daily life.

-Access to the online application: from March 7 to May 15, 2022
+Access to the online application form: from March 22 to May 15, 2023

-The Master's Degree courses are accessible for admission into the first year by examination of the application file for students who have acquired a level of Bac+3 (Licence), equivalent to 180 ECTS credits in any field preparing them for the proposed courses.
+The Master's Degree courses are accessible for an admission into the first year by examination of the application file, for students who have acquired a Bac+3 level (Licence), equivalent to 180 ECTS credits in any field preparing them for the proposed courses.

-For non-French speaking applicants (whose official language of origin is not French): a level A2 in French attested by a TCF, DELF or DALF is compulsory to apply for M1.
-Presentation of the test results certificate is compulsory.
+For non-French speaking applicants (whose official language of the country of origin is not French): a level A2 in French will need to be certified by a TCF, DELF or DALF test, compulsory to apply for an M1 Course.
+The presentation of the test results certificate is compulsory.

-For French-speaking applicants (whose official language of the country of origin is French): an A2 level in English attested by the validation of a higher education course or a TOEIC, TOEFL, BULATS, CLES, IELTS is compulsory to apply for M1.
-Presentation of the test results certificate is compulsory.
+For French-speaking applicants (whose official language of the country of origin is French): an A2 level in English needs to be certified by the validation of a higher education course or a TOEIC, TOEFL, BULATS, CLES, IELTS test, compulsory to apply for an M1 course.
+The presentation of the test results certificate is compulsory.

 Entry to the second year is accessible by examination of the application file directly for certain fields to students with a level of study Bac+4 (Master 1 or engineer in the final year), equivalent to 240 ECTS credits.